DanielCochavi/Blog-Manager/README.md

 # Blog-Manager
 RESTful Java Spring-Boot Service using Hibernate with H2 persistence DB.
-This service allowing handling a post in the blog (Create, Read, Update and Delete).
+This service allowing handling a post in a blog (Create, Read, Update and Delete).